 The project invites viewers to contemplate the coexistence of humanity and nature frozen in the frame.
 This is an opportunity to see, through the lens of Aman Chotani, the colourful and varied mosaic of life of the fascinating Ladakh and the inner beauty of people who have been living and thriving in harsh nature at an altitude of 3-5 thousand meters above sea level for centuries, like “flowers growing on rocks,” facing new challenges of time without losing faith.

-The Exhibition is free entry, confirm your attendance by clicking here
+The Exhibition Catalogue is available by clicking here

 To find out more about Aman Chotani check out his website and social media below: